Matt-Eva/intro-to-hash-tables/README.md

 As the value of the load factor approaches 1 - at which point the hash table would have the same number of values stored as entries available - the performance of the hash table worsens.
 Why?
 Well, because collisions start to become more likely.
 The fewer available entries, the more likely it is that your hashing function will map two different keys to the same index.

 Many hash table implementations have a <em>rehashing</em> feature built into them, where a hash table will increase the number of buckets it has when the load factor approaches 1.
-Note that rehashing itself is a non-trivial operation, as the computer has to reallocate memory for the newly sized hash table.
+Note that rehashing itself can be a resource-intensive operation, as the computer has to reallocate memory for the newly sized hash table.

 ## Performance Implications

-Hash tables can be an extremely handy data structure to use to structure data and solve algorthmic problems, in part because of the way the information is organized, and in part due to their quick lookup operations.
+Hash tables can be an extremely handy data structure to use to organize data and solve algorthmic problems, in part because of the way the information is organized, and in part due to their quick lookup operations.

 Oftentimes, accessing a key within a hash table will be referred to as having an O(1) time complexity.
 That's ideal for a hash table, and hash tables do routinely achieve that level of performance, but it's important to know that the under-the-hood mechanics aren't quite that simple.